 - Annual handbook

 - Activity Fee for Summer Day or other activities

-Each Cub Scout Pack, Boy Scout Troop or Venturing Crew is part of the community by partnering with a local organization to help guide and nurture the unit.
+Each Cub Scout Pack, Scouts BSA Troop, or Venturing Crew is part of the community by partnering with a local organization to help guide and nurture the unit.
 Chartering organizations may be civic, faith-based, or educational organizations.
 By partnering with a local, community based organization, units will reflect the personality of the community.